MartinBjr/MartinBjr.github.io/index.md

 ### Personal Profile:

+NOTE: I was unable to figure out how to upload images to GitHub pages.
+Hence there are no images on the GitHub website.
+See the PDF document for the pictures.

 Free online Myer-Briggs based test results[ Personality Test of Myer & Briggs’ 16 Types.[online]
 Truity.
 Available at: https://www.truity.com/[accessed June 20)
 ]:
-NOTE: The authentic Myers-Briggs test requires money, which I am short of.
+SECOND NOTE: The authentic Myers-Briggs test requires money, which I am short of.
 As such I used a test which is allegedly based on the Myer-Briggs test.